 Who should run it?

-How should you organize a summit?
+How to host a virtual summit?

 Hold your horses, here we go!